 1. Stop Agreeing to Things You Haven't Read High Priority

-Terms of service (often written as "TOS" or "Terms and Conditions") are the legal rules you agree to follow when you use an app, website, or AI tool.
-They govern what the company can do with your data, what rights you give up, and what happens if something goes wrong.
+Terms of service (often written as "TOS" or "Terms and Conditions") are the legal rules you agree to follow when you use an app, website, or AI tool — but they also show up when you check in at a doctor's office, sign a contract, or create any account.
+They govern what an organization can do with your data, what rights you give up, and what happens if something goes wrong.
 Almost nobody reads them.
-Companies know this and count on it.
+This section changes that.

-Option B: If you won't read it and won't use a tool, don't agree to it.
-We've gotten far too comfortable clicking "I Agree" and moving on.
-Those days should be over.
+If you won't read it and won't use a tool, don't agree to it.

-A note on what doesn't exist yet: There's no truly consumer-grade, trustworthy, standalone app that automatically reviews terms of service for everyday people.
-The tools that exist are either browser extensions (like ToS;DR) or require you to manually paste text into an AI chatbot.
+A note on what doesn't exist yet: There's no consumer-grade, standalone app that automatically reviews terms of service for everyday people.
+The tools that exist are either browser extensions or require you to manually paste text into an AI chatbot.
 This is a gap in the market and a genuine need.
 If you're a funder, technologist, or policymaker reading this: this is a grantable project.
-The National Science Foundation, Ford Foundation, MacArthur Foundation, and Mozilla Foundation all fund digital literacy and consumer protection tools.

 Usually, nothing happens immediately.
 And that's the problem.
 The risk is cumulative and invisible.